LLAMARPG/game/README.md

+# 0.6.2.1

+- Fixed compile error on exported builds preventing game from loading most of its scripts properly.
+- Prevented player from moving while interacting with an actor (NPC or other player).
+- Added `Open User Folder` to the settings menu next to the Debug toggle for convenience.
+It will open the folder on your machine where the Godot save and log files are stored.

 # 0.6.2.0

 - Implemented enforcement of mana and stamina costs in combat.
 Tested to a basic degree, but not every scenario was tested.